pramnora/python/others-code/chatbot/google/genai/README.md

 -----

+## 3 different variations

 The video showed around 3 different variations of the code:-

-Version 1: hard coded -non interactive- prompt: (7 lines) Version 2: enter your own -interactive- prompt by typing it in from the keyboard: (8 lines) Version 3: the final version/without my extra code comments/and, extra vertical line spaces: (9 lines)
+- Version 1: hard coded -non interactive- prompt: (7 lines)
+- Version 2: enter your own -interactive- prompt by typing it in from the keyboard: (8 lines)
+- Version 3: the final version/without my extra code comments/and, extra vertical line spaces: (9 lines)

 -----

 Version 1

 -----

 > from google import genai

 > client=genai.Client(api_key="MY_SECRET_API-KEY")